mandraga/klipper4m200/documentation/devdiary/uboothelpboot.md

 NOPE

-## Booting by chain loading and then loading not from the emmc but from the fat16 partition un usb
+## Booting by chain loading from the EMMC FAT16 part, and then loading not from the emmc but from the fat16 partition on usb
 ```
 fatload mmc 2:2 0x4A000000 u-boot-dtb.bin
 go 0x4A000000